 1981: A Rum Crafted With Care

-Travellers is no stranger to vintage rum.
-Their aged, signature Don Omario vintage rums honor the company’s founder with a delicately aged 15 year blend — one that was crafted by the Don himself.
-But at least as much care has been put into the development of this 40th anniversary edition.
-The 1981 Limited Edition Rum is first double rectified and then aged for a period of 15 years in bourbon casks.
-At that point, they’re transferred to sherry casks for another six months to offer a flavor that’s refined but smooth and sweet but possessing a delicate sense of complexity.
-It’s a taste pleasant enough to be enjoyed straight ― but as a 128 proof vintage, you can count on it to pack a punch as well.
+Travellers are no stranger to vintage rum.
+Their aged, signature Don Omario vintage rums honor the company’s founder with a delicately aged 15-year blend — one that was crafted by the Don himself.
+But at least as much care has been put into the development of this 40th-anniversary edition.
+The 1981 Limited Edition Rum is first to double rectified and then aged for a period of 15 years in bourbon casks.
+At that point, they’re transferred to sherry casks for another six months to offer a flavor that’s refined, smooth, and sweet but possessing a delicate sense of complexity.
+It’s a taste pleasant enough to be enjoyed straight ― but as a 128 proof vintage, you can count on it to pack a punch.

 If 64% alcohol content seems like an odd percentage to you, you can be guaranteed it’s by intent.
 The 1981 edition was intentionally chosen to be presented to consumers at barrel strength.
 That means what you taste is exactly what came out of the barrel.
 It’s a rum for connoisseurs, and that’s reflected in the fact that it’s only available in limited numbers.
 This is a rum to be sipped, not one to be mixed with coke or otherwise diluted with mixers.

-Travellers and Belize — A Relationship That Goes Way Back
+Travellers and Belize — A Relationship On Rum That Goes Way Back

 It was the earliest days of the push for independence, one in which both the United Kingdom and neighboring Guatemala had each staked their claims.
 As a man of humble originals, Perdomo had little influence on the bigger picture — but the Travellers name was a reference to the bulk of his clientele, and he gained a cosmopolitan view of the world around him while still being situated in Belize City.
 At the time, Belize was known as British Honduras — and as representatives struggled to find their voice among the conversations between the United Kingdom and Guatemala, Perdomo and Travellers were trying to find their place in the larger liquor and spirits industry.